xiivler/vector-calculator/tutorial.md

 Select the type of midairs you want from the `Midairs` row.
 If you want to have a triple throw, set the value of the `Triple Throw` row to `Yes`.

+If using MrKatzenGaming's fork of LunaKit, switch the `0 Degree Axis` to `Z`.

 Now, press the `Solve` button.
 After some time, a window will open with frame-by-frame information about the jump.
 This is a good time to save your Vector Calculator project, which you can do by pressing Control + S while the main window is selected (Command + S for Mac users).

 Make a copy of `ud-vault.tsv` from the `Templates` folder and open this file in a spreadsheet editor or even a text editor.
 Replace the current value for `$initial_joystick_angle` with the number Vector Calculator displays in the window that opened after you clicked `Solve`.
 The camera angle can be set to whatever you want; the Target Angle from Vector Calculator usually looks good.
 Use `tsv-tas.py` to generate the script file and send it to your Switch.